Jonny2424/JTV-Backend/README.md

 #### PostMVP
 - Add encrypted password for admin
-- Add slide show to show past work
+- Add slide show for previous work
 - Have social media links actually navigate to a JTV Auto Detailing social media page.
 - Improve overall styling on website.
 - Incorporate a map so users can view distance from detailer.